saralakani/saralakani.github.io/_posts/2021-03-06-Model_Validation1.md

 * If you observed the decision boundry is not linear, you can use feature mapping to introduce non-linear features.

-4- Model accuracy: squared mean of error
+4- Model accuracy: This evaluation metric is mostly implemented by calculating squared mean of error on your test data set.

 5- Confusion Matrix.
 This matrix help us to gaugae the performance of our model, specifically when using logistic regression and we want to tune the threshold of activation function.
 In this appraoch we need to populate the confucion matrix each time we tune the threshold.
 Then we can calculate the Precision (or Positive Predictive Value) and recall (or sensitivity) values and accordingly the $$F_1$$-Score, as defined below.